ssalvi8586/PH-5_Assignment_10/README.md

 ## Run using

-To run this project first clone the repo and install dependencies:
+To run this project first clone the repo.
+Then install dependencies:

 ```bash
   npm install